engineman11/Calculator/README.md

 ## **[Calculator Live Demo](https://engineman11.github.io/Calculator/)**

-This calculator is a simple Microsoft Calculator clone.
-The functionality is WIP.
+This calculator aims to mimic appearance and basic functionality of the Microsoft Windows calculator.

 Purpose: Improve JavaScript and programming understanding.